particuleio/teks/README.md

 ### Other and not limited to

-* priorityClasses for addons
+* priorityClasses for addons and critical addons
-* use of [`kubectl-provider`], no more local exec and custom manifest are properly handled
 * lot of manual stuff have been automated under the hood

 ## Requirements